H.G.s World H.G. Listiak

 If you lived in Arizona anytime since the 1970s you probably know the name H.G.
 Listiak.
 His distinctive voice and unique way of expressing himself made everything he did on the radio memorable, whether it was sports, news, traffic, or commentaries.
 KMLE 108 began airing his commentaries on his view of the human condition in 2001.
 His observations are timeless.
 They are just as relevant today as when he wrote them.
 For a look into the mind of H.G. read some of the commentaries that were broadcast on KMLE on the Commentaries Page.

-Click here and H.G. rides again on your speakers!
+Added 4/27/2006 - Click here and H.G. rides again on your speakers!

 Remember that voice?
 There's just no mistaking it.
 Wouldn't it be nice to hear the voice of the guy that brought you home from work safely every night and gave you something to think about and something to laugh about at the same time?
 Check out the Voice Clips on the Pictures and Memories page.

-Voice Clip - Added 4/27/2007
+Added 4/27/2007

 Hear some of H.G.'s ever popular Love in the new Millenium bits of Wit and Wisdom.

 What was H.G. planning to air on 4/27/2004?
-Read it here on 4/27/2007.

 H.G. was always prepared, never late.
 When he went to the radio station on Monday, 4/26/2004, he already had the commentary for Tuesday typed up and ready to air.
 Even though it has been 3 years, the subject H.G. planned to talk about is still a hot topic here in Arizona and across the country.
 To commemorate the 3 year anniversary of his passing, we will print the commentary you should have heard on Tuesday 4/27/2004.